 Thin ring of a golden serpent.
 Become priority of attacks from enemies.

 But isn’t it strange that miracles are considered wholly separate from it?
 Freke points out the similarity between emotion-based witch sorcery and faith-dependent miracles, and casting the latter still costs MP.
 Moreover, at least two new miracles have been discovered in Boletaria after the arrival of the deep fog, one allowing souls bound to the Nexus to instantly return via that bond and another suppressing the caster’s soul that is harder for black phantoms to detect.
 How different is that from manipulating the souls themselves, really?
 One can argue that the line between magic and miracle is arbitrary, and this is reaffirmed by the Talisman of Beasts serving as a catalyst for both.
 If a talisman derived from an unholy demon can channel divine power, then it cannot be divine at all.
 Miracles are magic.
 The priests aren’t purifying souls, they are reshaping them.
-Divine arts are only stronger in Boletaria because of the fog energizing soul arts, and the temples’ talismans actually symbolize the Old One responsible for the fog — God represented as a vague mess of what looks like bramble in a shape similar to the ancient beast.
+Divine arts are only stronger in Boletaria because of the fog energizing soul arts, and the temples’ talismans actually symbolize the Old One responsible for the fog — “God” represented as a stylized depiction of the ancient beast’s bramble form.
 That isn’t to say that miracles don’t reflect God’s will or influence, just that reaching such a conclusion is purely a matter of faith.

 Old wooden amulet that takes after the Old Beast.
 Can use both miracles and magic.

 The symbol of God had been no more than the Old Beast.